HiSET Social Studies Study Guide: Introduction

 Geography | 6 |

 As you can see, the HiSET social studies test does not weigh all content areas equally.
-History and civics/government questions comprise about 70% of all test questions.
-As a result, this guide will go more in-depth with these topics than economics or geography.
-However, expect a thorough review of all subjects.
+History and civics/government questions comprise 70% of all test questions.
+As a result, this guide will go more in-depth with these topics than economics or geography – but you should still expect a thorough review of all subjects.

 Shoring Up Your Reading Skills

 You may think that passing the HiSET social studies test requires a lot of memorization.
-If so, you’d be both right and wrong.
+If so, you’d be right and wrong.
 Although you must be familiar with many social studies concepts, nearly all test questions are concept application questions.
-As a result, your reading/analytical skills will impact your scores more than your social studies content knowledge.
+As a result, your reading and analytical skills will impact your score more than your social studies content knowledge.

 When approaching any HiSET social studies test question, the following steps can help you find the correct answer.
-We’ll examine these steps and then apply them to a practice question.
+We’ll break down these steps and then apply them to a practice question.

 Before diving into a passage or image, you must know exactly what the question asks.
-Doing so will make you a more effective reader and (hopefully) save you lots of time.
+Doing so will make you a more effective reader and usually save you some time.

 It’s time to look at the stimulus.
 The HiSET social studies test uses excerpts from historical and government documents, such as speeches and treaties.
-Images may include political cartoons, charts, graphs, maps, and other graphics.
+Images may include political cartoons, charts, graphs, or maps.

-In a stimulus, the ‘fluff’ are details that do not relate to the question, specifically the keywords.
-‘Fluff’ can include a couple of sentences from an excerpt or some details in a chart/graph/image/etc.
+In a stimulus, the “fluff” is content that does not relate to the question, specifically the keywords.
+“Fluff” can be a couple of sentences from an excerpt or certain details in a chart or image.

-Although the HiSET Social Studies test does not assess your ability to memorize facts/figures, prior knowledge can help you significantly on test day.
+Although the HiSET social studies test does not assess your ability to memorize facts and figures, prior knowledge can help you significantly on test day.
 Take a moment to compare the stimulus to what you already know about the topic.
 Even a little prior knowledge about a subject can help you eliminate unlikely answer choices.

 Step #5: Choose the Answer